Bank of America® Business Advantage Travel Rewards World Mastercard® credit card

 This particular Travel Rewards card offers 3 points per dollar when you book travel through the Bank of America Travel Center (powered by Expedia®).
 That’s in addition to the 1.5 flat earning rate on all other purchases.
 And, if you are a Preferred Rewards for Business member, an additional 25% – 75% bonus can be had on the base earn of every purchase –– resulting in another 2.62 points per dollar at most.

 The 25,000–point bonus offer that comes after spending $1,000 in the first 60 days is a nice welcome gift.
-With this card, those 25,000 bonus points are worth $250 in statement credits.
+With this card, those 25,000 bonus points are worth $250 in statement credits towards travel.
 That means you can use your points to offset any travel purchases, but at a $0.01 monetary value per point.

 $0.01 is the highest value for BoA travel points when redeeming for travel credit.